Stevenapk/ParkourFlowGen/README.md

 # Parkour Flow Generator

 Parkour Flow Generator was designed with parkour and freerunning athletes in mind.
 It generates combos for the user in a couple different ways so they can have fun with their friends or alone trying funny or creative combos.
-There are more than 600 parkour, freerunning, breakdancing, tricking, modifiers and more in this app, each with video resources.
+There are more than 600 parkour, freerunning, breakdancing, tricking, modifiers, vaults and more moves in this app, each with video resources.

 ## Modes